Minecraft: Education Edition

 Strategy game offers superb, mature take on war and civilian survival

-Bottom line: A stark portrayal of civilian life in a war-torn city that requires strategic thinking and invites repeated plays.
+Bottom Line: A stark portrayal of civilian life in a war-torn city that requires strategic thinking and invites repeated plays.